 Drone & Helicopter Day is the 4th Saturday of each month, December through March.

 We offer special runway time to the pilots of drones and helicopters and also hold drone races on our drone course.
-See the video below to view it.
+See the video below to view the course.

 AMA & FAA Drone safety rules are enforced.
 All done flights must be under 400 feet and within the sight of the pilot or spotter.
 No aircraft are allowed to fly beyond the club's 11 acre leased land.
 Fly safely and responsibly at all times.
 View our field boundary map below.

-The following rules and regulations are currently only a draft working copy and are subject to change.
+The following rules and regulations were approved by the CG RC Flyers BOD on 4 November 2017.
 There is an international working committee that is helping to both design drone racing courses and the surrounding event and flight rules and regulations.
-The results of those efforts will be used to form the final version of the Casa Grande RC Flyers operational rules and regulations for Drone Racing.
+The results of those efforts will be used to form the any revised versions of the Casa Grande RC Flyers operational rules and regulations for Drone Racing.

 These rules are intended for Casa Grande RC Flyers as the basis for local drone flying training and for local competitions.
 It is the intent of the CG RC Flyers Directors to help shape the standard set of drone and FPV RC racing rules for our club field.